FLYWAY

 —Jesse Holth, Canthius

-Centering this Mennonite resettlement narrative within the tallgrass prairie, as well as centering the voices of women family members, she tells a coherent story of the many kinds of loss involved in migration...
-It is the situating of this story within the tallgrass prairie that brings a new perspective and grounds the narrative in something earthy and real.
+Situating the Mennonite resettlement narrative within the tallgrass prairie brings a new perspective and grounds the narrative in something earthy and real.
 The way the birds, grasses, and environment are interwoven throughout the narrative brilliantly connects this family myth to present-day reality.—Alyssa Sherlock, Mennonite Quarterly Review